Roman von Ungern-Sternberg: Mongolia and Ungern (February to August 1921)

-Some eyewitnesses considered his Asiatic Cavalry Division as a base for a future Mongolian national army.
-The division consisted of national detachments, such as the Chinese regiment, Japanese unit, various Cossack regiments, Mongol, Buryat, Tatar and other peoples' units.
-Ungern said that 16 nationalities served in his division.

 Dozens of Tibetans also served as part of his troops.
 They might have been sent by 13th Dalai Lama, with whom Ungern communicated, or the Tibetans may have belonged to the Tibetan colony in Urga.

 The presence of the Japanese unit in the division is often explained as evidence that Japan stood behind Ungern in his actions in Mongolia.
-Studies of their interrogations from Japanese archives revealed that they were mercenaries serving on their own, like other nationals in the division, and that Ungern was not managed by Japan.
+However, studies of their interrogations from Japanese archives revealed that they were mercenaries serving on their own, like other nationals in the division, and that Ungern was not managed by Japan.